Flows on the PGL(V)-Hitchin component: Parametrizing Frenet curves

-In this section we consider a reparametrization of $\Hit_V(S)$ (see Theorem \ref{thm:reparameterization}), based on the Bonahon-Dreyer parametrization.
-We replace the edge invariants associated to the closed edges in $\Pmc$ by a new invariant, which we call the symplectic closed-edge invariants.
-We will see in Section \ref{sec:Goldman} that one can use the symplectic closed-edge invariants to give an easy description of the Goldman symplectic structure on $\Hit_V(S)$.
+In this section we replace the edge invariants associated to the non-isolated edges in $\widetilde{\Tmc}$ by new invariants, which we call the \emph{symplectic closed edge invariants}.
+The symplectic closed edge invariants behave more naturally under the shearing flows along these non-isolated edges (see Lemma~\ref{lem:new invariant 3}).
+In the companion paper \cite{SunZhang}, it is shown that the symplectic closed edge invariant can be used to give an easy description of the Goldman symplectic structure on the Hitchin component $\Hit_V(S)$.
+Note that the symplectic closed edge invariants resemble, but are not the same as the edge invariants in the Bonahon-Dreyer parametrization in \cite{BD2}.

+Recall that to define the edge invariants, we used that the cross ratios of a configuration of four cyclically oriented points along a Frenet curve is always negative.
+The first step to define the symplectic closed edge invariant is to control the sign of the cross ratio of particular configurations of points, that do not necessarily lie along a Frenet curve.